Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Discussion and Future Work

-\textbf{Generalization.} The results for RQ.3 (see \autoref{sec:exp_results:rq_3}) reveal, that state-of-the-art ML techniques for vulnerability detection lack the ability to generalize from their training data to a modified setting, which requires to distinguish between vulnerabilities and their patches.
-Since we can not assume that real-world software systems would be similar to the training data of these techniques, the ability to generalize to modified settings would be required for these techniques to be safely integrated in real software engineering environments.
+\textbf{Generalization.} The results for RQ.3 (see \autoref{sec:exp_results:rq_3}) reveal, that state-of-the-art ML4VD techniques lack the ability to generalize from their training data to a modified setting, which requires to distinguish between vulnerabilities and their patches.
+Since we can not assume that real-world software systems would be similar to the training data of these techniques, the ability to generalize to modified settings would be required for these techniques to be safely integrated into real software engineering environments.

-The ability of a ML technique to generalize to testing data that is differently distributed than the training data is also called \emph{out-of-distribution generalization}, and the lack of it for machine learning techniques has been recently identified (e.g. in the computer vision domain \cite{ood_cv, ood_survey}).
+The ability of a ML technique to generalize to testing data that is differently distributed than the training data is also called \emph{out-of-distribution generalization}, and the lack of it for learning-based techniques has been recently identified (e.g. in the computer vision domain \cite{ood_cv, ood_survey}).
 Our proposed \autoref{alg:methodology_2} can be seen as a tool to measure out-of-distribution generalization for the domain of automatic vulnerability detection.
-It would be an interesting avenue for future work to try approaches that have been used to address out-of-distribution generalization in other domains (e.g. causal representation learning \cite{Scholkopfetal21}) on the task of automatic vulnerability detection, and measure the success using our \autoref{alg:methodology_2}.
+It would be an interesting avenue for future work to try approaches that have been used to address out-of-distribution generalization in other domains (e.g. causal representation learning \cite{Scholkopfetal21}) on the task of automatic vulnerability detection and measure the success using our \autoref{alg:methodology_2}.